Amod-24/Movie-Deck/README.md

 Movie Deck 🎬

-Welcome to Movie Deck, a movie browsing platform where users can explore movies categorized by genres, with authentication features such as Sign In and Sign Up.
-The website fetches dynamic movie data from an external API to provide the latest and trending movies.

 Welcome to movie deck, a movie browsing platform where one can see movies categories wise and see details of the movie by clicking on its card

 Features ✨